advexp/component-advexp.settings-new/README.md

 NetStandard/PCL projects

 NuGet package “Advexp.Settings Local” you can download from the site:
 <https://www.nuget.org/packages/Advexp.Settings.Local>

 NuGet package “Advexp.Settings Cloud”, evaluation version, you can download from the site:
 <https://www.nuget.org/packages/Advexp.Settings.Cloud.Evaluation>

 Samples, Unit Tests and additional information you can find here:
 <https://bitbucket.org/advexp/component-advexp.settings>

-Purchase "Advexp.Settings Cloud", full version, you can [here](avangate).
+Purchase "Advexp.Settings Cloud", full version, you can [here](avangate)

 Please send your questions, suggestions and impressions to <components@advexp.net> with the subject "Advexp.Settings"